catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

    gcloud storage cp gs://builds.catalyst.coop/<build ID>/pudl.sqlite ./

-If you want to download all of the build outputs (~20GB!) you can do a recursive copy of the whole directory hierarchy:
+If you need to download all of the build outputs (~20GB!) you can do a recursive copy of the whole directory hierarchy (note that this will incurr egress charges):

 .. code::